krist3n/bruen-project/README.md

 # Bruen
 Bruen Project for my Summer 2024 Data Analytics Internship at the Bronx Defenders (BxD).
-W/ Max Gilligan.
+With Max Gilligan.

+Note that this is not the original repo (it was tied to our internal Githubs), nor is it a cloned repo.
+So there are (many) files missing.

 ## Description of Project